In this article

 Can you cook sausages from frozen?

-Yes, and this applies to most types of meat sausages and meat-free sausages.
+Yes you can cook most sausages from frozen, and this applies to most types of meat sausages and meat-free sausages.
 Always check the packaging or with the butcher, as they will give instructions on whether the sausages will need to be defrosted fully before cooking.

 Most types of sausage can be cooked in a pan, oven or on the grill from frozen.
 The cooking time will depend on which method is used, but it will usually take a minimum of 15 minutes.